The product

 - Integrity is provable, not asserted: the verification is something an auditor runs, not something the operator certifies.

 - The record is the action.
 There is no separate logging layer to fall behind or drop fields.
-The substrate does not run unless the record is captured.
+The record is produced as the action happens, so no action passes without becoming part of the record.

 04